GOVERNANCE AND

 MANAGEMENT

-WHL Board Sustainability Committee:
+Board Sustainability Committee:

 • Oversees that sustainability initiatives and objectives are effectively integrated into the business, and that the Group operates in an environmentally responsible manner